JohnGiorgi/DeCLUTR/README.md

 ### Embedding

-To embed text with a trained model, run the following command
+To embed text with a trained model, you first need a copy of the config used to train the model, where `training = false`.
+Specifically, you need to:

+1. Copy the config used to train the model (in our example, this would be `tmp/config.json`).
+E.g., `cp tmp/config.json tmp/config_embed.json`.
+2. In the copied config, set `training = false`.
+3. Include the flag `--overrides` in your call to `allennlp predict`, providing it the path to the modified config.

+Then run the following command

 ```
 allennlp predict tmp path/to/input.txt \